Madison County Recycling and Resource Management

 Drop-off stations can be found in the following locations:

-- Alton: 1619 Homer Adams Parkway, Lowes Parking lot near the outdoor sheds
+- Alton: 1619 Homer Adams Parkway, Lowes Parking lot near the outdoor sheds, serviced Monday, Wednesday, Friday.

-- Edwardsville: 2500 Troy Road, Home Depot parking lot.
-NOTE: This container is not available on weekends
+- Edwardsville: 2500 Troy Road, Home Depot parking lot, serviced Monday through Friday.
+NOTE: This container is not available on weekends.

-- Granite City: 25th Street at intersection with railroad tracks, Right next to railroad tracks
+- Granite City: 815 25th Street at intersection with railroad tracks, serviced Monday, Wednesday, and Friday.

-- Hamel: 403 Old US Route 66, Located at the Township maintenance shed and Hamel Community Fire Protection District Office
+- Hamel: 403 Old US Route 66, Located at the Township maintenance shed and Hamel Community Fire Protection District Office, serviced Mondays and Fridays.

-- Marine: 4303 Marine Road, Off Leopold, behind Marine Township Highway Garage, just past Vernon
+- Marine: 4303 Marine Road, Off Leopold, behind Marine Township Highway Garage, just past Vernon, serviced Mondays and Fridays.

-- Maryville: 8 Schiber Court, Off Vadalabene, behind Boogie’s by Drost Park, Public Works Department and Community Library
+- Maryville: 8 Schiber Court, Off Vadalabene, behind Boogie’s by Drost Park, Public Works Department and Community Library, serviced as needed.

-- New Douglas: 8363 East Frontage Road, Across I-55 from the Pink Elephant Antique Mall, off Alhambra Road
+- New Douglas: 8363 East Frontage Road, Across I-55 from the Pink Elephant Antique Mall, off Alhambra Road, serviced Tuesdays.

 Household hazardous waste: For items such as chemicals, cleaners, gasoline, oil, latex and oil-based paint, batteries, fluorescent light bulbs (including compact fluorescent lightbulbs, electronics and appliances not accepted in curbside bins refer to our Madison County Recycling Resource List.